omegahorizontech/psihesion/Documents/notes.md

 [ ] Create the logic to find cliques.
 [ ] Create the logic to retrieve cliques for a node.
 [ ] Create the endpoint for retrieving a node's cliques.

+### 03/13/2023

+Use of data in prod requires link back to https://simplemaps.com/data/us-cities.